thierryH91200/LetsMoveSwift/Doc/README.md

 Copy the following files into your project:

-- PFMoveApplication.h
+- MoveApplication.strings
-- PFMoveApplication.m
+- MoveApplication.swift

-If your project has ARC enabled, you'll want to disable ARC on the above files.
-You can do so by adding -fno-objc-arc compiler flag to your PFMoveApplication.m source file.
-See http://stackoverflow.com/questions/6646052/how-can-i-disable-arc-for-a-single-file-in-a-project/6658549#6658549

 If your application is localized, also copy the 'MoveApplication.string' files into your project.

 Link your application against Security.framework.

-In your app delegate's "-[applicationWillFinishLaunching:]" method, call the PFMoveToApplicationsFolderIfNecessary function at the very top.
+In your app delegate's "applicationWillFinishLaunching" method, call the MoveToApplicationsFolderIfNecessary function at the very top.

 License